Covering the cost of your care

 Secured Lifetime Care

 With this option, you can defer the payments by up to 5 years.
-Before they start you’ll be responsible for the cost of your care, but then the minimum you’ll receive is £200 a month.
+Before they start you’ll be responsible for the cost of your care, but then the minimum you'll receive is £200 a month, which is tax-free if paid directly to your registered care provider.
 We’ll consider your health and potentially increase the amount before or after the deferral period ends.
 You can also choose between 3 inflation protection options.

 What our Lifetime Care plans offer